Beans-BV/merchant_sdk_javascript/README.md

 #### Delete Company Account

-*Deletes a sub-account for the company.*
+*Deletes an account from the company.*

 Method Signature:<br>
 *`Promise<DeleteCompanyAccountResponse> deleteCompanyAccount(...)`*

 Parameters:<br>
-  - `stellarAccountId`: *The Stellar account ID of the sub-account to delete.*
+  - `stellarAccountId`: *The Stellar account ID of the account to delete.*

 Returns:<br>
-`Promise<DeleteCompanyAccountResponse>`: *A promise that resolves with the response object containing information about the deleted sub-account.*
+`Promise<DeleteCompanyAccountResponse>`: *A promise that resolves with the response object containing information about the deleted an account.*

 Return Object Properties:<br>
-  - `account`: *The CompanyAccount object representing the deleted sub-account.*
+  - `account`: *The CompanyAccount object representing the deleted an account.*
   - `status`: *The status of the deletion operation, typically "deleted".*

 Example:<br>